 A hopeful ending…

-In J’s case, it took almost a full year to conceive.
+In M’s case, it took almost a full year to conceive.
 During the first 3-4 months she was very consistent with taking supplements and tracking her cycles.
 She then began acupuncture 2-3 times per month.
 At 9 months into the process she was feeling hopeless so we talked, reevaluated, changed the protocol a bit, referred out for Chinese herbs and began a personalized homeopathic protocol.
-At 11 months in, Anna conceived, and delivered a beautiful healthy baby boy at full term.
+At 11 months in, M conceived, and 40 weeks later delivered a beautiful healthy baby boy.

 What can you do to boost egg quality?

 - Clean up the diet- Eat organic as much as possible with as many vegetables as possible, fruits (esp. dark berries) whole grains, legume (lentils, beans), nuts, wild caught fish, pasture raised eggs and grass fed meats.
 Sometimes I will use more specific aggressive dietary changes depending on the situation.
 For example in someone with an autoimmune disease I might recommend the autoimmune paleo (AIP) diet, anti-lectin diet or some variation.
 For PCOS a paleo/keto approach can often be helpful.
 Either way the elimination of all processed foods (white flour, white sugar, trans fats) can dramatically decrease inflammation.
 Decreasing inflammation helps balance hormones.